bratpeki/modern-milkytracker-guide/docs/ui.md

 ![](../img/ui_sampleEditor.png)

 Allows editing of the currently selected sample (via the [sample menu](#sample-menu)).
-Can be opened by hitting `Ctrl+S`.
+Can be toggled by hitting `Ctrl+S`.

 - Sample waveform viewer:
 Displays the sample.
 Largest part of the sample editor.
 Special actions include shift-left-clicking, left-clicking, right-clicking and scrolling.
 <!--TODO-->

-- "Play:" text filed:
+- "Play:" text field:
 Indicates which note will play when using `Wav`, `Rng` and `Dsp`.
 The note is displayed below the text field.

 - `Stop` button: